Learn your vitamins

 Getting to know the most important vitamins and minerals for pregnancy is vital to prevent deficiency and depletion, but also to prevent potential problems in birth and recovery.
 Vitamin B is a very well known way to stabilise a woman’s hormones and energy during pregnancy, which is known to ease morning sickness for many.

 Watching your iron levels and ensuring you get plenty during all stages of pregnancy is also vital for energy levels as is keeping a high protein diet, vital for building the all important muscle tissue for both mum and bub.
-Understanding the vital role of omega 3 fatty acids and healthy fats in general for brain development in babies and mothers with “baby brain” is another fantastic way to prevent fogginess while promoting a healthy pregnancy and fetal development.

 Including plenty of seeds, nuts and other forms of fat in your diet is one of the best ways to prevent deficiency, as well as supplementation with the recommendation of a qualified practitioner.